Cyfrin/aderyn-vscode/README.md

-# helloworld README
+# aderyn-vscode README

-This is the README for your extension "helloworld".
+This is the README for your extension "aderyn-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features